release-lab/whatchanged/README.md

                 Defaults to "--preset=default".
   --tpl         Specify the template file for generating.
 Only available when
                 --fmt=md.
+  --skip-format Skip the formatting process, which is very useful for keeping the
+                original format.

 EXAMPLES:
   # generate changelog from HEAD to <latest version>.